Why is everyone quitting, and how do I know whether it’s time to leave my job?

 Whatever the cause, the rush of resignations is accelerating: A record 4.3 million people — about 2.9 percent of the nation’s workforce — quit in August, according to Labor Department data released Tuesday.
-In September, the nation’s jobless rate fell to a pandemic-low of 4.8 percent, but the decline was largely driven by people leaving the labor force.
-What’s more, Gallup data show, nearly half of American workers are actively searching for new opportunities.
+In September, the nation’s jobless rate fell to a pandemic low of 4.8 percent, but the decline was largely driven by people leaving the labor force.
+What’s more, Gallup data shows, nearly half of American workers are actively searching for new opportunities.

-Who is driving the The Great Resignation?
+Who is driving the Great Resignation?

-An exodus of workers from retail, warehouse, restaurant and bar, health care and social assistance jobs have pushed quits to record levels, according to data released this week by the Bureau of Labor Statistics.
+An exodus of workers from retail, warehouse, restaurant and bar, health-care and social- assistance jobs have pushed quits to record levels, according to data released this week by the Bureau of Labor Statistics.

-The pandemic’s burdens have persisted as government support has dried up, and the fallout is breaking down gender and socioeconomic fault lines: 309,000 women older than 20 dropped out of the workforce in September, meaning they quit or stopped looking for jobs.
+The pandemic’s burdens have persisted as government support has dried up, and the fallout is breaking down along gender and socioeconomic fault lines: 309,000 women older than 20 dropped out of the workforce in September, meaning they quit or stopped looking for jobs.
 In contrast, 182,000 men were added, Labor Department data showed.

 Women have borne the brunt of the job losses since the pandemic began, research from the Brookings Institution shows.
-Overrepresented in low-wage service jobs, they have been caught in the crossfire between increased child-care demands (thanks to the delta variant’s disruption of school reopening and lack of vaccines for kids).
-They also are more likely to be in positions that require in-person work, heightening their risks for coronavirus infection.
+Overrepresented in low-wage service jobs, they have been hit hard by increased child-care demands brought on by the delta variant’s disruption of school reopenings and the lack of vaccines for children.
+They also are more likely to be in positions that require in-person work, heightening their risk for coronavirus infection.

 And while workers 25 and older with college degrees fully recovered from pandemic job losses back in May, Americans in a similar age group without degrees remain 4.6 million jobs below pre-pandemic levels.

-“The movement of people back to the labor force has paused,” Brad McMillan, chief investment officer for Commonwealth Financial Network, said in commentary this week.
+“The movement of people back to the labor force has paused,” Brad McMillan, chief investment officer for Commonwealth Financial Network, said in a commentary this week.
 “The biggest problem is not that growth has slowed; it is that people are still scared to go back to work.”

 America’s unemployed are sending a message: They’ll go back to work when they feel safe – and well-compensated